MicrosoftDocs/azure-docs/articles/devtest-lab/devtest-lab-add-devtest-user.md

 ## Add a DevTest Lab user to your lab

-The following steps will walk you through adding a DevTest Lab user to your lab:
+To add a DevTest Lab user to your lab, follow these steps:

 1. Sign in to the [Azure portal](http://portal.azure.com).